Up to 50% off sofas & mattresses — limited‑time deals.

 What we liked:

-• Consistent cushion feel across the seat
+• Even cushion feel across the seat

 Who it is best for:

-• People who work, read, or watch TV upright
+• People who read, work, or watch TV upright

-• Mixed-height households that need a safer depth fit
+• Mixed-height households that need safer depth

 Where it falls short: